pgollangi/FireQL/README.md

 FireQL is a library built on top of the official [Google Firestore Client SDK](https://pkg.go.dev/cloud.google.com/go/firestore) that will allow running queries Cloud Firestore database using SQL syntax.
 Inspired by [Firebase FireSQL](https://firebaseopensource.com/projects/jsayol/firesql/).

-See [Wiki](https://github.com/pgollangi/FireQL/wiki) for more examples and sample queries.

 ## Usage

 <!-- `FireQL` can be used Go library or interactive command-line tool. -->